 5. to hold the position and name of sovereign without exercising the ruling power.

 6. to have control, rule, or influence of any kind.

 According to His plan

-When the saints reign after the resurrection with Christ, they will have a function - that of maintaining the order and harmony taught by Christ and all his apostles.
-The harmony of Christ's teaching is not reflected in all the different churches out there.
-Now for those of you who may not have taken the time to think this through, that means there will be some rules.
+When the saints reign after the resurrection with Christ, they will have a function in the Millennium - that of maintaining the order and harmony taught by Christ and all his apostles, as well as enforcing the law of God.
+The harmony of Christ's teaching is not reflected in all the different churches out there today.
+Now for those of you who may not have taken the time to think this through, that means there will be some rules during the Millennium.
 No, really, there will be some rules.

 Now, again, this may seem foreign to all those modern day Christians who feel that we have no rules other than to be nice to each other and go to church on Sunday.
 In fact, that whole Sunday thing might cause people more trouble than they realize.
 We'll get back to that later.
 First, how do we know there will be rules?